 Being mutts, this means they have a greater gene pool to pick from.
 While this doesn’t mean they are immune to diseases, it means that they are less likely to be afflicted with disorders that would affect a purebred dog.

-A Cavoodle biggest selling point is their easy to maintain coat, which sheds very little or not at all.
+A Cavoodle biggest selling point is their easy-to-maintain coat, which sheds very little or not at all.
 This is primarily due to their Poodle parentage, as Poodles are well known for being low shed dogs.
-Of course, the amount that your Cavoodle sheds depends on which gene is more prominent; King Charles Spaniels tend to shed a little more than poodles, so watch out for which coat your Cavoodle has.
+Of course, the amount that your Cavoodle sheds depend on which gene is more prominent; King Charles Spaniels tend to shed a little more than poodles, so watch out for which coat your Cavoodle has.

 Regardless of which coat your Cavoodle has, it is important to brush and bathe regularly.
 This will bring out the very best in whatever fur your Cavoodle has.

 Cavoodles come in a variety of colours, and among those colours, they come in several different patterns.
 Cavoodle colours range from chestnut, apricot, black, white, and occasionally rust or ruby coloured.
 Solid coloured Cavoodles are common, but it is just as common to see a bi-coloured or a tri-coloured Cavoodle as well!